mathieu-celerier/kinova-ball-balancing-rl/README.md

 For W&B-backed launches from `kinova-train-set`:

-- the training-set file stem becomes the W&B project name
+- the training-set file stem becomes the W&B project name, with a `YYYYMMDD_HHMMSS` suffix added per invocation
 - the YAML `runs[].name` becomes the run display name
 - a W&B-compatible run ID is derived from `runs[].name` and exported to the training process

+For `kinova-train-run`:

+- `WANDB_PROJECT` is fixed to `kinova_ping_pong`
+- the single run name becomes `WANDB_NAME`
+- the W&B run ID is derived from that run name

 Each training set can declare a metric-based `default_stop_policy`, and each run can override it with its own `stop_policy`, including multiple criteria plus explicit `min_iterations` and `max_iterations`.